mahil-2040/chatter-box/README.md

 - **Flutter Map**: For location sharing and displaying interactive maps.
 - **Flutter Spinkit**: For loading spinners and animations.
 - **Awesome Snackbar Content**: For enhanced snackbars with custom styling.
+- **Gemini API**: For integrating the AI-driven chatbot into the chat experience.